skule/bylaws/manuals/hi-skule-manual.md

 ## Transition
 1. The Hi-Skule™ Director shall transition their successor as described in the [Transition Policy](../policies/transition-policy.md).
-1. The Hi-Skule™ Director shadows and delegates to the previous Director during the Winter semester, and takes on the full workload of the Directorship at the end of the Winter semester.
-However, the incumbent Director is always the signing authority for the Directorship and is still ultimately responsible for the Directorship during their true term.
+1. The Hi-Skule™ Director runs the Director's-choice event in March with the previous Director shadowing.
-1. The Hi-Skule™ Director runs Pre-F!rosh with the assistance of the previous Director
+1. The Hi-Skule™ Director runs Pre-F!rosh with the assistance of the previous Director, if the latter is available.

 ## Executive Structure
 1. The Vice Director, Events reports to the Director.